Moesif/moesif-rack/README.md

 update_user = MoesifRack::MoesifMiddleware.new(@app, @options).update_user(user_model)
 ```
+The `metadata` field can contain any customer demographic or other info you want to store.
+Moesif only requires the `user_id` field.

+For more information, see the function documentation in [Moesif Ruby API reference](https://www.moesif.com/docs/api?ruby#update-a-user).

 ### Update Users in Batch
-Similar to update_user, but used to update a list of users in one batch.
+To update a list of [users](https://www.moesif.com/docs/getting-started/users/) in one batch, use the `update_users_batch()` method.
-Only the `user_id` field is required.
-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [Ruby API Reference](https://www.moesif.com/docs/api?ruby#update-users-in-batch).

 ```ruby
 users = []